cristian-grecu/master-baccarat-2025/README.md

 For UBC VPN access, see:
 [https://it.ubc.ca/services/email-voice-internet/myvpn/setup-documents](https://it.ubc.ca/services/email-voice-internet/myvpn/setup-documents).

-You can run the ModelSim GUI if you use the X windows protocol:
+You can also run the ModelSim GUI if you use the X windows protocol:
 [https://help.ece.ubc.ca/X2go](https://help.ece.ubc.ca/X2go).

 You can also dump waveform files to a file, transfer the file to your PC, then load the waveforms into ModelSim on your local PC.

+The easiest way to return the coverage report files to your local PC is to add/commit/push them to git on `ssh-soc`, and then pull them to your local PC.

 ## Deliverables and Evaluation